Special Pages 9 min read1,637 words

 Move: Treat the generator as inspiration, not registry expansion

-Result: The production system stays clean
+Result: The approved index stays clean

 What the result can and cannot tell you